Sleep medications and the elderly — the risks of pharmaceutical sleep

 Sleep becomes fragmented as people age.
 The deep, restorative sleep that you get in your 30s doesn't happen as much anymore.
 Your parent might wake up to use the bathroom.
 They might wake up because of pain or discomfort.
 They might wake up from noise that would never have woken them when they were younger.
 Some of this is normal.
 Some of it is fixable.

 Medical conditions cause sleep disruption.
 If your parent has sleep apnea, where they stop breathing repeatedly during sleep, they're waking constantly because their body is panicking about oxygen.
-They might not remember these micro-awakenings, but they're not getting good sleep.
+The NIH estimates that sleep apnea affects 20 to 30 percent of older adults, many of them undiagnosed.
 Sleep apnea needs treatment with a CPAP machine or similar device, not a sleeping pill.
-Giving someone with sleep apnea a sedating medication is dangerous because it can cause their breathing to stop.
+Giving someone with sleep apnea a sedating medication is dangerous because it can suppress their breathing further.

 Nocturia, waking up multiple times to urinate, is a common sleep disrupter.
 This might be because of a urinary tract infection, an enlarged prostate, diabetes, heart failure, or just how the kidneys function with age.
 If your parent is waking up four times a night to urinate, no sleeping pill will help if they still need to go to the bathroom.
 Addressing the underlying cause matters more than the medication.